council & constitution

 Article 2 - Objects

-The objects of the Society shall be to promote and encourage the study and practice of oral and maxillofacial pathology and to facilitate communication between pathologists particularly those with an interest in head and neck, oral and dental disease.
+The objects of the Society shall be to promote and encourage the study and practice of oral, maxillofacial and head and neck pathology and to facilitate communication between pathologists particularly those with an interest in head and neck, oral and dental disease.

 Article 3 - Membership